 Matins Choir sings for our weekly 8:00 a.m.
 Sunday service, gathering before worship to rehearse the music for that morning: Katie Ann McCarty

 Chancel Choir provides musical leadership for 9:30 and 11:00 a.m.
 Sunday worship services.
 Rehearses on Thursdays from 7:00 - 8:30 p.m.: Rev. Kevin Turner

 Chancel Handbells periodically performs intermediate/advanced music in worship.
 Rehearses on Thursdays from 5:45 - 7:00 p.m.: Allison Shutt

-"Manbells" Handbell Choir rehearses Wednesdays at 7:45 p.m.: Rev. Kevin Turner
+"Manbells" Handbell Choir rehearses on Wednesdays at 7:45 p.m.: Rev. Kevin Turner

 Compline Choir offers periodic choral opportunities for evening prayer services: Katie Ann McCarty